jljoberg/KTN/README.md

 ## TODO

 In server: I can't send socket adress using json.
-Try implementing some kind of id system to relate to sockets
+Try implementing some kind of id system to relate to sockets Need to have a timeout chan in selectCases in parseRxs

 ## KTN1 - desctription of design ##